variantstudios/beeglesaircraft.com/_custom_pages/careers.md

 * Taping holes
 * Taking pictures
 * Organizing removed components and hardware for reassembly
-* Loading the aircraft(s) on a trailer and securing.
+* Loading the aircraft(s) on a trailer and securing
+* Driving aircraft to destination
+* This job requires a lot of travel and working away on nights and weekends.
+We do reimburse with a per diem on top of your normal pay.

 ### Sheet Metal